quyvu01/FlowX/README.md

 - Fluent API for building Request Flows.
 - Error handling mechanisms with custom error definitions.

+## Notes
+> [!WARNING]
+> All FlowX* packages need to have the same version.</br>
+> FlowX utilizes System.Text.Json for message serialization and deserialization.
+Be mindful of this when sending or receiving requests from other services.

 ## Getting Started

 ### Prerequisites